What is an Umbrella Company?

 - The payment is transferred to the contractor after taxes and contributions are withheld

-This shows you how the umbrella company acts as an intermediary, and removes uncertainty about project terms, payment and compliance with tax regulations.
+The umbrella company acts as an intermediary and removes uncertainty about project terms, payment and compliance with tax regulations.
 This is especially helpful if you are hiring a new contractor, or if they are in a foreign country where you are unfamiliar with local laws.